bitnami/charts/bitnami/consul/README.md

 ### Sidecars and Init Containers

-If you have a need for additional containers to run within the same pod as MongoDB, you can do so via the `sidecars` config parameter.
+If you have a need for additional containers to run within the same pod as MongoDB&reg;, you can do so via the `sidecars` config parameter.
 Simply define your container according to the Kubernetes container spec.

 ```yaml
 sidecars: